 - The passenger must steady the watercraft while the operator is boarding.
-The operator pulls himself up onto the platform into a seating position, then balances the watercraft. - Attach the lanyard to your left wrist, then install the clip on the lanyard to the engine shut-off switch.
-Start the engine and keep it at idle. - The passenger pulls himself up on the platform kneels down, then crawls onto the seat as the watercraft accelerates. - The watercraft can now be accelerated to planing speed, then the operator can reduce the throttle to the desired running speed.
+The operator pulls him or herself up to a kneeling position on the platform, and then moves to the seat and sits astride to balance the watercraft. - The operator attaches the engine shutoff cord to his or her left wrist, and then installs the clip to the engine shut-off switch. - The operator starts the engine and lets it run at idle. - The passenger pulls him or herself up to a kneeling position, and then crawls onto the seat as the watercraft accelerates. - 5.
+The operator gradually increases speed to balance the watercraft.